Ryder Cup: Traditions

 If one of the golfers is injured and cannot play his singles match, the opposing captain can select one player from his team that he would like to not compete.
 The nominated player is then matched up against the injured player and the match recorded as a half.
 There is one stipulation – each captain must place the name of their nominated player in an envelope prior to the start of the matches.
-The "envelope rule", as it has known, has come into play three times since 1979, including most recently in 1993 when Europe's Sam Torrance suffered a sore left foot.
-Lanny Wadkins offered to be the player that American captain Tom Watson placed in the envelope, and their match was recorded as halved.
+The "envelope rule", as it has known, has come into play three times since 1979, including most recently in 2025 when Europe's Viktor Hovland injured his neck during Saturday's matches and was unable to compete in the Sunday singles.
+Harris English was the player that American captain Keegan Bradley placed in the envelope, and their match was recorded as halved.

 Teams have also used the competition to pay tribute to recently deceased legends: